 But there is one moment during a dev interview that I like the most.
-After a series of questions from our side, we swap roles.
+After a series of some common interview questions from our side, we swap roles.
 We give the candidate a chance to ask us anything at all.
 In most cases, you ask us the same questions!
 So, we decided to gather all answers in one blog post.
 Hope you find it helpful.

 We always adjust team size to the needs and requirements of the project.
 Usually we work in teams of 3 to 8 people consisting of project manager, developers, quality assurance testers and depending on project needs - product designers.
 Each member of the group has his or her specific role to help keep our workflow clear.